 Everyone has ups and downs, and studying in another country can often make these highs and lows more pronounced.
 Most of the time the low periods are caused by Culture Shock and the stress of trying to adjust to another culture without your usual supports.
 Sometimes, however, these stresses can be compounded by class work, personal relationships and other outside pressures which leave students feeling completely overwhelmed.
-Most students, will miss the comforts and conveniences of home, no matter where the study site.
+Most students will miss the comforts and conveniences of home, no matter where the study site.
 However, if this begins to affect your relationships, your grades and/or your daily life, you need to talk to someone.
 If you are feeling lost, overwhelmed, or depressed, and nothing seems to be helping, you should seek counseling or psychiatric help.
 There are a few different ways you can do this.
 You can seek psychiatric counseling in your host country, either by means of your host-institution's Counseling Services, which are often free for students, or via private counseling in your host-country.
 You can also contact Health Services and Counseling here on WAC campus (if possible you may want to e-mail ahead to schedule a phone conversation).

-Washington College also partners with Morneau Shepell, an organization that specializes in providing mental health care to students studying abroad.
-Morneau Shepell offers tele-counseling and counseling via mobile-chatting in over 30 different languages.
-Because Washington College's counselors cannot regularly practice outside of Maryland due to licensing restriction, Morneau Shepell's services offer a solution for long-term, regular counseling for students abroad.
-Students received information about how to utilize Morneau Shepell's tele-counseling services in their mandatory Pre-Departure Workshops.
+Washington College also partners with Mantra Health (app.mantrahealth.com), an organization that specializes in providing mental health care to students studying abroad.
+Because Washington College's counselors cannot regularly practice outside of Maryland due to licensing restrictions, Mantra Health's services offer a solution for long-term, regular counseling for students abroad.
+Students received information about how to utilize the College's tele-counseling services in their mandatory Pre-Departure Workshops.

-Immediate things to do to help alleviate culture shock and stress are: EXERCISE - get the endorphins going!
-Get out of your room - - change of scenery!
-Go spend time in a café, park, student union or other space you are surrounded by people!
-Set achievable goals for yourself to accomplish - - it feels good to pat yourself on the back for taking public transport, reading a newspaper in a new language, or trying a new food.
-Establish set amounts of time you spend on Facebook, Google chat, Instagram, and/or Skype with friends and family at home.
+Immediate things you can do to help alleviate culture shock and stress are:

+- EXERCISE get the endorphins going! - Get out of your room change of scenery! - Go spend time in a café, park, student union or other space you are surrounded by people! - Set achievable goals for yourself to accomplish it feels good to pat yourself on the back for taking public transport, reading a newspaper in a new language, or trying a new food. - Establish set amounts of time you spend on social media or chat platforms with friends and family at home.
 Spending all your time communicating with people at home will impede your ability to make new friends and connections at your host university!